-605 E 605.03 xamination process: (cont'd) Examination process: annotations. (cont'd) 00100 To reflect certain variances, as noted at section 605.02 above.
-2) To add missing information, for example, from the deposit, a continuation sheet or a rider to the application, a previous application, a letter from the applicant, a telephone conversation, or a personal interview.
-3) To add comments to the application, for example, to note an antedated copyright notice, to note overlapping claims, to note references by applicant to previous correspondence as "previous registra- tion," to note references to riders or documents, or to note grants of special relief.
-Where authorized by applicant or where otherwise appropriate, to correct or delete errors on the application. Ę 605.03(a) Annotations: form.
+605.03 Examination process: annotations. (cont'd)

+- To reflect certain variances, as noted at section 605.02 above. - To add missing information, for example, from the deposit, a continuation sheet or a rider to the application, a previous application, a letter from the applicant, a telephone conversation, or a personal interview. - 3) To add comments to the application, for example, to note an antedated copyright notice, to note overlapping claims, to note references by applicant to previous correspondence as "previous registration," to note references to riders or documents, or to note grants of special relief. - 4) Where authorized by applicant or where otherwise appropriate, to correct or delete errors on the application.

+Annotations: form.
 Annotations should be typewritten or stamped in the space marked "For Copyright Office Use Only," and should include the source of the information.
 Amendments should be keyed by asterisks to numbered spaces on the application.

-605.04 The examination process: response from applicant.
+The examination process: response from applicant.
 In general, after the Copyright Office has communicated with the applicant about an error or question, the applicant must respond within a reasonable time, or the file will be closed.
-Once the file has been closed, the applicant must submit a new application, deposit, and filing fee before the Office can reconsider registra- tion.
+Once the file has been closed, the applicant must submit a new application, deposit, and filing fee before the Office can reconsider registration.

-- 505.05 Examination process: "rule of doubt."
-The Copyright Office will register a claim even though there is a reasonable doubt about the ultimate setion which might be taken under the same circumstances by an appropriate court with respect to whether (1) the material deposited for registration constitutes copyrightable subject matter or (2) the other legal and formal requirements of the statute have been mat.
-See Chapter 100: BASIC POLICIES. - 605.06 Examination process: cautionary or warning letters.
-When registration is made under the rule of doubt, the Copyright Office may send a letter to the applicant cautioning that the claim may not be valid and stating the reason; and such a letter may warn, where appropriate, that the problem may exist for future works and point out how it can be avoided. - 605.07 Examination process: not diminished by specisl handling.
-Notwithstanding the expedited treatment accorded special handling cases, these cases receive full examination by the Copyright Office. - 606 Refusal to register.
+Examination process: "rule of doubt."
+The Copyright Office will register a claim even though there is a reasonable doubt about the ultimate action which might be taken under the same circumstances by an appropriate court with respect to whether (1) the material deposited for registration constitutes copyrightable subject matter or (2) the other legal and formal requirements of the statute have been met.
+See Chapter 100: BASIC POLICIES.

+Examination process: cautionary or warning letters.
+When registration is made under the rule of doubt, the Copyright Office may send a letter to the applicant cautioning that the claim may not be valid and stating the reason; and such a letter may warn, where appropriate, that the problem may exist for future works and point out how it can be avoided.

+Examination process: not diminished by special handling.
+Notwithstanding the expedited treatment accorded special handling cases, these cases receive full examination by the Copyright Office.

+Refusal to register.
 In any case in which the Register of Copyrights determines that, in accordance with the copyright law, the material deposited does not constitute copyrightable subject matter or that the claim is invalid for any other reason, the Copyright Office will refuse registration and will notify the applicant in writing of the reasons for such refusal.
 See 17 U.S.C.
-410(b), and Chapter 100: BASIC POLI-CIES.
+410(b), and Chapter 100: BASIC POLICIES.

-606.01 Refusal to register: unregistrable material.
-Unregistrable material includes the follow- ing: a) Fublished works ineligible because of the nationality of the author or place of first publication.
-See 17 U.S.C.
-104(b), Chapter 1100: ELIGIBILITY. b) Works not fixed in a tangible medium of expression; see Chapter 200: COPYRIGHT- ABLE MATTER - IN GENERAL.